xtremepathak/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ```

 ### -ApplicationBase
-Specifies the path of the assembly file (*.dll) that is specified in the value of the *AssemblyName* parameter.
+Specifies the path of the assembly file (<em>.dll) that is specified in the value of the *AssemblyName</em> parameter.
 Use this parameter when the value of the *AssemblyName* parameter does not include a path.
 The default is the current directory.